-In November 2017, Africa held the first regional conference on the protection of civilians from explosive weapons in populated areas, and attending states adopted the first international instrument on the issue through the Maputo Communiqué.
-State representatives acknowl-edged the need for further action on the use of explosive weapons in populated areas at national, regional, and international levels, and committed to avoid the use of explosive weapons with wide area effects in populated areas.
-They also agreed to fully support the process to develop a political declaration, and to foster engagement by African States.
+In November 2017, Africa held the first regional conference on the protection of civilians from explosive weapons in populated areas, and attending states adopted the first international instrument on the issue through the Maputo Communiqué.17 State representatives acknowledged the need for further action on the use of explosive weapons in populated areas at national, regional,

-In 2019, African states deepened their commitment to the issue of explosive weapons in populated areas through a communiqué of the African Union Peace and Security Council.
-The communiqué "expressed support for an inclusive consultation process to develop a political declaration that addresses the impact of explosive weapons... underlining that the declaration must include action-oriented commitments" and agreed "to promote active African participation in the global process of elaborating a political declaration".
+In 2019, African states deepened their commitment to the issue of explosive weapons in populated areas through a communiqué of the African Union Peace and Security Council.18 The communiqué "expressed support for an inclusive consultation process to develop a political declaration that addresses the impact of explosive weapons... underlining that the declaration must include action-oriented commitments" and agreed "to promote active African participation in the global process of elaborating a political declaration".